This is a practical implementation guide. For theory and concepts, see:

 - Triggers after you write commit message

-- Prevents npx from prompting to install commitlint if not found
+The --no flag prevents npx from prompting to install commitlint if missing.
+It fails immediately instead.

 If you see: lint-staged could not find any staged files.